Stephen M. Prignano

 Children for his work on behalf of parents of abducted children.
 Steve

-also serves on the advisory board of the Pro Bono Collaborative in Providence,
+is also an active supporter of the Pro Bono Collaborative in Providence,

 a unique partnership of community-based social service organizations,